datascienceproject2019-codescoop/codescoop-models/README.md

 * `db` shows the current database you're using.
 * `var forks = db.forks.find()` fetches all documents from `forks` and stores them into a variable. `forks[0]` will display the first item.

+# Jupyter

+So we are using Jupyter to create and run our models.

+## Requirements

+Python 3, virtualenv installed.
+Also either the MongoDB or MySQL dump restored.
+TODO: Use Github API

+## How to install

+1) Generate a virtualenv environment: `./jupyter.sh venv:create`.
+Or you can install locally, your call.
+2) Activate it by pasting this string to terminal: `./jupyter.sh venv`
+3) Install the requirements: `./jupyter.sh pip:install`
+4) Start the notebook: `./jupyter.sh notebook`.
+It should appear at http://localhost:8888

+## How to use

+There's a GHTorrent sandbox notebook inside the `notebooks` folder.
+You can play with that.